LeviSousa/MyNotes/ruby/README.md

 ## Strings

 Strings can be defined using single or double quotes.
-However, only the latter allow for string interpolation.
+However, only the latter allows for string interpolation.

 ```ruby
 # String interpolation
 "My first name is #{first_name}"
 ```

+Single quoted strings are lighter, but also do less.
+Besides not being able to do string interpolation, single quoted strings can't also escape special characters (_e.g._ `/n`).

 ## Numbers